TGOS/PleaseFixCocoaPods/README.md

 		framework needs to be shipped together with the target, yet not necessarily all files (the library and the property list are required, as well as any embedded frameworks and libraries, the rest isn't).
-Frameworks can also contain a Static library (that's very rare, but allowed), in that case the framework itself doesn't have to be shipped the application after linking.
+Frameworks can also contain a static library (that's very rare, but allowed), in that case the framework itself doesn't have to be shipped the application after linking.

  CocoaPods currently supports only Static Libraries (default and only works